spesmilo/electrum-docs/seedphrase.rst

 BIP39 suffers the same shortcomings as early Electrum seed phrases:

  - A fixed wordlist is still required.
-Following our recommendation, BIP39 authors accepted to derive keys and addresses in a way that does not depend on the wordlist.
+Following our recommendation, BIP39 authors decided to derive keys and addresses in a way that does not depend on the wordlist.
 However, BIP39 still requires the wordlist in order to compute its checksum, which is plainly inconsistent, and defeats the purpose of our recommendation.
 This